bhansmeyer/WWDC-2021-Community-Wishlist/README.md

 ### iOS/iPadOS
 - The ability to view and configure Smart Mailboxes in Mail for iOS.
 (Becky Hansmeyer)
 - The ability to schedule a background task for a specific time or interval.
 (Darren Jones [@venderbase](https://twitter.com/venderbase))
+- The ability to back up to an external drive (i.e. Time Machine)
+- A method for adding third-party wallpapers that won't clutter up your Photo Library and also supports light/dark mode
+- Some degree of widget interactivity, such as the ability to easily start/stop timers, check to-do items, increment a counter, etc.

 ### watchOS